-Wind and Bones are Hannah Stevens and Will Buckingham.
-We both have extensive experience as writers, workshop leaders and teachers of writing.
+Wind and Bones is a project run by Hannah Stevens and Will Buckingham.
+We both have extensive experience as writers and workshop leaders.
 Find out more about us below.